 In 1971, Carlos participated in a high school exchange program in San Diego, California.
 He gained experiences and friendships that remain with him to this day and informed his approach to coffee production.
 Carlos later lived and worked in New Jersey, becoming fluent in English, and also traveled to Europe to experience the continent’s history and culture.
 Carlos treasures these experiences abroad and his favorite aspect of working in coffee is the connections he makes with people from all over the world.
 He loves hosting coffee lovers from around the world and sharing his culture with his guests.

-In the past, Carlos and his family worked to produce coffee for Coopedota, the local coffee cooperative, for over 20 years.
+In the past, Carlos and his family produced coffee for the local coffee cooperative, for over 20 years.
 During the harvest of 2014-2015, the Monteros took the risk of establishing their own micromill to process the coffee they grew.
 This way, they could regulate their own coffee, focus on innovating processing methods, and ensure quality in each coffee bean.
-They transitioned to a mindset of quality over quantity, and today specialize in Honey and Natural processed coffees.
+They transitioned to a mindset of quality over quantity, and today specialize in Honey and Natural processed coffees in addition to clean fully Washed lots.